dd4t/dynamic-delivery-4-tridion/readme.md

 DD4T-Tridion-2011sp1 https://www.nuget.org/packages/DD4T-Tridion-2011sp1/
 DD4T-Tridion-2013 https://www.nuget.org/packages/DD4T-Tridion-2013/

-No NuGet?
-Get the DLLs directly and reference them in your project.

 Use it
 ======
 If you plan to create a .NET web site with DD4T, start with the .NET Quick Start https://code.google.com/p/dynamic-delivery-4-tridion/wiki/41_QuickstartDotNet.